 Trump’s Trademarks

-Trump has more than 20 trademarks related to his name.
+Trump has more than 20 trademarks related to his name, including for casino services and clothing.
 (In fact, we collected a list of the Trump trademarks.)
 He has always been an excellent marketer of his own image.
-Trump has built residential buildings, luxury hotels and casinos that all carried his name.
+Trump has built residential buildings, luxury hotels, and casinos that all carried his name.
 He sold licensing deals to international companies to use on developments around the world.

 Marketing Opportunity

 As The Apprentice continued to grab viewers, the phrase became ubiquitous.
-People started seeing it on tee shirts, mugs, water bottles and Twitter hashtags.
+People started seeing it on T-shirts, mugs, water bottles, and Twitter hashtags.

 It was clear The Apprentice provided another great marketing opportunity.
 This was not lost on Trump.
 Shortly after the first episode aired, he attempted to register a trademark for the use of “You’re fired.”